Barcoding Invariants and Their Comparison: Acknowledgments

 \section{Acknowledgments}

 E.G.E.\ would like to thank Hideto Asashiba for discussions on the interval replacements, and Thomas Brüstle for discussions on the comparison of invariants.
+E.G.E.\ would like to thank Bjørnar Hem for suggesting a weakening of the assumptions in Proposition~\ref{proposition:applyequivalent}, which leads to the current statement.

-W.K. would like to thank Donghan Kim for insightful conversations, and Wojciech Chach\'olski for proposing an alternative approach to Theorem \ref{theorem:isokernel}.
+W.K. would like to thank Donghan Kim for insightful conversations, and Wojciech Chach\'olski for proposing an alternative construction of an isomorphism between kernels of barcoding invariants.

 Both authors would also like to thank the attendees of the BIRS workshop ``Representation Theory and Topological Data Analysis (24w5241)''\footnote{Work on this project started prior to both authors attending the BIRS workshop.} for stimulating discussions on multi-parameter persistence and representation theory.
+The authors also thank the anonymous reviewers for their thoughtful comments, which prompted the inclusion of Remark~\ref{rem:generic iso is too weak}, and prompted us to revise the presentation of main results in this paper, primarily in Section~\ref{subsec:transfer iso}.

 E.G.E.\ is supported by JSPS Grant-in-Aid for Transformative Research Areas (A) (22H05105).
 WK is supported by the National Research Foundation of Korea(NRF) grant funded by the Korea government(MSIT) (RS-2025-00515946).